Delirium (2013 film): Production

 Editing, color correction, and sound design were made on Apple hardware and Apple software: Final Cut Studio, and Logic Pro.
 Visual effects were made in Adobe After Effects.
 The sounds from the set were not used.
-The voices of three male characters - the Father, the Guest, the Son - was performed by the Kiev actor Vitaly Linetsky.
+The voices of three male characters - the Father, the Guest, the Son - was performed by the Kyiv actor Vitaly Linetsky.
 The sound design of the film was performed by well-known Ukrainian musician and TV showman - Miroslav Kuvaldin.
 The final edition of the sound was made by Igor Podolchak and Igor Durych in 2011.

 Music

 The score was written and performed by Alexander Schetinsky.
 Initially, the director and composer planned to use the traditional musical genre Dies irae, which is part of the Catholic Mass.
 Were written six completed instrumental parts, named according to the sections of the Latin mass: Dies irae, Quantus tremor, Mors stupebit, Ingemisco, Tuba mirum, Lacrimosa.